 How much gas will we use?

 The average gas consumption for the majority of the houseboats is 15 gallons or less a day.
 Fuel tanks range from 120-250 gallons, more than enough for a week so feel free to cruise all you want!
 We will settle up with the fuel upon check out.

 What do we do if someone in our party is sick or injured while on the lake?

 For true emergencies always call 911 first.
 For minor urgencies call or radio the base.
 Lake Vermilion has rescue boats.

 Can our family members contact us while we are on the houseboat with questions or emergency situations?

 They can contact the base at 218-753-3548.
 We will then contact you by marine band radio to relay a message.
 There is also cell phone reception across most the lake— mobile phone use and wireless access to the web is usually available.

 Fortune Bay Casino

-Does Fortune Bay Casino have slips available for the houseboat?
+Does Fortune Bay Casino and golf course have slips available for the houseboat?

 Yes, they have docks created specifically for our houseboats, available at no charge.
 During our busiest months of July and August, we highly recommend you call their marina prior to arrival to double check slip availability.